Web Design & Development

 - Fixed pixel coordinates

-- Responsiveness requires JS fix
+- Responsiveness requires JS shim

 - Supported in all browsers